aidin36/dotemacs/README.md

 ------------
 The `init.el` file handles all Emacs package dependencies by itself.
 However, there are some external tools required for some functionality.

-Note: You might have to install 'use-package' manually using `package-list-packages`.
-I didn't try to figure out why sometimes Emacs doesn't install it upon evaluating my `init.el` file.

 General:
 * `xclip` for sharing Emacs' kill ring with OS clipboard.
 * `Adobe Source Code Pro` font.